 Dharma Teacher & Senior Priest

-Kosen Gregory Snyder is a dharma teacher and senior priest at Brooklyn Zen Center.
+Kosen Gregory Snyder is a dharma teacher, senior priest, and co-founder of Brooklyn Zen Center.
 He is also the Senior Director of Buddhist Studies at Union Theological Seminary, where he directs and teaches in a Masters of Divinity program focused on Buddhism and Inter-religious Engagement.
-Kosen received priest ordination and dharma transmission from Teah Strozer, BZC’s founding teacher, and is a lineage holder in the Suzuki Roshi lineage of Soto Zen.
+Kosen received priest ordination and dharma transmission from Soshin Teah Strozer, BZC’s honorary founding teacher, and is a lineage holder in the Suzuki Roshi lineage of Soto Zen.
 Kosen is active with multiple interfaith and community networks organizing around peace-building, anti-violence and social justice initiatives, and currently sits on the Brooklyn Borough President’s Advisory Council on Faith-based and Community Partnerships.
 Kosen’s practice of Zen and the dharma includes an understanding that personal and social liberation are a deeply integrated process of mutual unfolding.
 In addition to teaching in a formal Zen context, he facilitates Undoing Whiteness and Undoing Patriarchy workshops and ongoing groups that focus on investigating self-identities that may unconsciously perpetuate societal suffering.
 His efforts include ensuring the dharma is truly available to everyone, supporting young people in practice, developing a community-responsive Zen center, and advocating for bringing the illumination of conditioning around patriarchy, racism and economic exploitation to the center of our Buddhist exploration of self.
 He is devoted to co-creating an American dharma movement that fully embraces a deep social engagement focused on transforming inequity, bias and violence in ourselves, our communities and the world.

 Dharma Teacher & Senior Lay Practitioner

-Laura O’Loughlin is a dharma teacher and senior lay practitioner at Brooklyn Zen Center.
+Laura O’Loughlin is a dharma teacher, senior lay practitioner, and co-founder of Brooklyn Zen Center.
 Before she began training with Teah Strozer, Laura was a student of Darlene Cohen’s.
 She is also a psychotherapist, affiliated with the Buddhist Psychotherapy Collective, with her own practice in Manhattan.
 As a clinician, Laura uses mindfulness and body-oriented practices to support healing and transformation and address developmental and societal trauma.
 Before co-founding Brooklyn Zen Center, Laura had trained and lived in various Buddhist communities since 1997, including Tassajara Zen Mountain Monastery and San Francisco Zen Center.
 Laura was also Director of Austin Zen Center, where among other things she studied the interface between eastern and western psychologies.
 Laura received lay dharma entrustment from Teah Strozer in 2017.
 In her current work, Laura is interested in how trauma modalities can support our collective healing from histories of racist and patriarchal violence.
 Laura co-facilitates the undoing whiteness group at BZC and leads retreats exploring patriarchal trauma and affirming the sacred feminine.

 Priest and Practice Leader